Kesko Senukai: Charity

 In 2001, "Senukai" Charity and Support Foundation was founded.
 Kesko Senukai sacrifices money for its employees families that are in trouble, people suffering from cancer, as well as for large families.
 Children's Houses and various community care organizations.

 “Senukai" Charity and Support Foundation was of the biggest sponsor of the "Bedu turgus" supporting fund (2001–2015).

-Kesko Senukai and its "Senukai" Charity and Support Foundation support the organization of Lithuanian "Caritas", organization "Unicef Lithuania", the Community Care for Lithuanian people with intellectual disabilities "Viltis" (2008), Kaunas mentally retarded people care community "Kauno viltis", Kaunas County Public Library (2013), Justinas Marcinkevicius Public Library in Prienai city (Lithuania), Panevezys "Rozyno" community, Lithuanian students' competitions and events ("Ziemos improvizacijos"), Lithuanian Matesers campaigns ("And the little heart has big ideas") and their initiative "Maltieciu sriuba" (2012), book publishing ("Angelu kalba"), support and charity fund "Mamu unija" and charity fund "Alpha 1", Lithuanian Zoo, festival "Sielos 2011", Lithuania Dachshund lovers club, a clean environment campaign "Darom" and other projects and organizations."
+Kesko Senukai and its "Senukai" Charity and Support Foundation support the organizations of Caritas Lithuania, organization "Unicef Lithuania", the Community Care for Lithuanian people with intellectual disabilities "Viltis" (2008), Kaunas mentally retarded people care community "Kauno viltis", Kaunas County Public Library (2013), Justinas Marcinkevicius Public Library in Prienai city (Lithuania), Panevezys "Rozyno" community, Lithuanian students' competitions and events ("Ziemos improvizacijos"), Lithuanian Matesers campaigns ("And the little heart has big ideas") and their initiative "Maltieciu sriuba" (2012), book publishing ("Angelu kalba"), support and charity fund "Mamu unija" and charity fund "Alpha 1", Lithuanian Zoo, festival "Sielos 2011", Lithuania Dachshund lovers club, a clean environment campaign "Darom" and other projects and organizations."

 Kesko Senukai has organized blood donation day in its administration office since 2015.